mincong-classroom/containers/docs/lab-1.md

 used in the lab sessions** of the following chapters.
 So please prioritize your work and ensure that it is done before the next lecture.

-To submit the answers to this lab session, you need to copy this markdown document to the `reports/` directory of this Git repository and fill in your answers.
+To submit the answers to this lab session, please fill in your answers in this document in-place.
 This should be done before the beginning of the next course.

 ## Exercise 1: Create a Java image